-They screamed in triumph, their fists raised, their bodies soiled with blood, or rather burned tons of hydrogen in massive flares which irradiated in the gamma portion of the spectrum.
+bodies soiled with blood, or rather burned tons of hydrogen in massive flares which irradiated in the gamma portion of the spectrum.

-But their justified enthusiasm did not last much
+But their justified enthusiasm did not last much longer,

-opaque to every type of radiation or matter: nothing, not even a neutrino, was permitted through.
+to every type of radiation or matter: nothing, not even a neutrino, was permitted through.
 Nothing, that is, apart from a narrow wavelength, through which a video and audio signal was transmitted, amplified and broadcasted so that billions of people on both worlds could watch the final battle and support their respective divinities.

-And what they did see, they would remember for a long time: the terrestrial army, nearly at full strength -only Buddha and a few others were missing, having decided to seek refuge in a different continuum- and reinforced by Satan with thousands of his devils, facing countless foreign divinities.
+And what they did see, they would remember for a long time: the terrestrial army, nearly at full strength decided to seek refuge in a different continuum- and reinforced by Satan with thousands of his devils, facing countless foreign divinities.

-Just an instant of absolute silence, then they threw themselves into the fray, launching at each other tons of radioactive matter and streams of neutrinos, longer, as they saw the static field compressing quicker and quicker and at the same time their energy vanishing, the temperature dropping down to absolute zero, the electrons collapsing in on the nuclei: the stars were agonising, the fields were fading away, entropy was running wild...
+Just an instant of absolute silence, then they threw themselves into the fray, launching at each other tons of radioactive matter and streams of neutrinos, striking as they saw the static field compressing quicker and quicker and at the same time their energy vanishing, the temperature dropping down to absolute zero, the electrons collapsing in on the nuclei: the stars were agonising, the fields were fading away, entropy was running wild...